saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/createSalesOrderShipment.md

 The `OrderItemShipGroup` acts as a bridge between the `OrderHeader` (the overall order) and the `Shipment` (the physical fulfillment of part or all of the order).
 It provides essential details about how a specific group of items within an order should be shipped, which directly informs the creation and management of the corresponding `Shipment`.

 Let's outline the design for a service that creates `Shipment`, `ShipmentItem`, `ShipmentRouteSegment` and `OrderShipment` records based on a list of `OrderItem`s belonging to the same `OrderItemShipGroup`.

+The `ShipmentPackage` entity in the Shipment data model holds information about individual packages within a shipment.
+It captures details such as:

+*   **Physical Characteristics:** Dimensions (length, width, height) and weight, along with their respective units of measurement.
+*   **Packaging Type:** The type of box or container used for the package (`shipmentBoxTypeId`).
+*   **Store Package-Level Information:** The `ShipmentPackage` entity is responsible for storing all the relevant details about a physical package within a shipment.
+*   **Facilitate Rate Calculation:** The dimensions and weight stored in this entity are crucial for calculating accurate shipping rates from carrier APIs.

 ### **Service Name**